singh1114/pythonprogramming/_posts/2021-09-25-making-a-telegram-bot-using-python.md

 3. Click on [**Inline Mode**](https://core.telegram.org/bots/inline).
 If you want the bot to accept inline messages beyond the commands.
 4. Now you can click on **Back to Bot** button and click on **Edit Bot** button.
 Here you can customize your bots like _setting a bot description (what it does, what it is used for etc)_, _setting a bot about_ and _profile picture_.

-{% include note.html description="While changing the profile picture, botfather expects you to upload a valid image file." %}
+{% include note.html title="Note: Changing the profile picture of bot" description="While changing the profile picture, botfather expects you to upload a valid image file." %}

 ## Limitation of the Bot